Ine-Alumni/ine-alumni/README.md

 # Project setup

-- Ensure you have node and npm installed, if not, see: https://nodejs.org/en/download
+- Ensure youdd have node and npm installed, if not, see: https://nodejs.org/en/download

 ### Clone the frontend repo
 1. Ensure you have `git` installed and run from your terminal: